Qumeric/example-contests-workspace/solutions.md

 frets will be

-### Flood Fill
+### [TODO] Flood Fill
 https://codeforces.com/problemset/problem/1114/D

-It seems that greedy here is just selecting 2 closest elements of the same color?
-Obviously at first replace all 3 3 3 .. to just 3.
+Note that we need to pick starting square and only change this component...

 ### Equalize the Remainders [EASY IMPL]